oktadev/jhipster-microservices-example/TUTORIAL.md

 build beautiful web applications.
 It takes care of providing everything needed to get working without the normal pains associated with a manual setup.

-JHipster 4 is the same JHipster many developers know and love, with a couple bright and shiny new features: namely Angular and Bootstrap 4 support.

-NOTE: When I say "AngularJS", I mean Angular 1.x.
-"Angular" is the forward-looking name for Angular 2 and beyond.

 ## Install JHipster 4

 The [Installing JHipster](http://jhipster.github.io/installation/) instructions show you all the tools you'll need to